OpenEvalProject/evals/manuscripts/elife-07108/v1/manuscript.md

 ## Abstract

-Gene conversion has a central role in the evolutionary fine-tuning of regulatory elements in the fruit fly Drosophila miranda .
+Gene conversion has a central role in the evolutionary fine-tuning of regulatory elements in the fruit fly Drosophila miranda.